 Senior Cat Nutrition

-Cats are known for their finicky preferences, and their diet sometimes agrees.
+Cats are known for their finicky preferences, and sometimes their dietary needs are particular too.
 A cat’s regular diet has specific needs, such as taurine

 and protein, and as they age, it may only become more specific.
 One of the best ways to keep your cat healthy when he’s old is to start when he’s young.
-Good nutrition and regular exercise can keep him at a healthy weight, making it easier for them as they age.
+Good nutrition and regular exercise can keep him at a healthy weight, making it easier for him as he ages.

-Unlike dogs, a cat’s energy needs stay relatively the same throughout adulthood, so there’s no need to change their calorie intake unless their health requires it.
-Obesity is more common in middle age cats, but senior cats tend to lose some of that fat as they lose their ability to digest fat efficiently.
-If your cat is affected by this, you may need to adjust their diet accordingly to keep them at a healthy weight.
+Unlike dogs, a cat’s energy needs stay relatively the same throughout adulthood, so there’s no need to change his calorie intake unless his health requires it.
+However, as cats age they do not digest or absorb fat as well; therefore, older cats may need to consume more fat or highly digestible fat in order to fulfill energy needs.
+In this situation, you may need to adjust his diet to keep him at a healthy weight.

-Even if their calorie needs stay the same, a variety of factors can affect your cat’s individual health needs.
+Even if his calorie needs stay the same, a variety of factors can affect your cat’s individual health needs.
 Unique health problems may need unique diet specifications.

-- Gastrointestinal: Constipation is common in older cats, and it also may be affected by hairballs.
+- Gastrointestinal: Constipation is common in older cats, and this may be affected by hairballs.
 Your cat’s diet should be high in quality dietary fiber with extra water.
 Regular hairball treatment and grooming can help reduce constipation due to hairballs.

 - Dental Problems: Very common in older cats, dental problems probably won’t affect the nutrients they eat, but the type of food they eat.
-Pain and discomfort in their teeth may affect their ability to eat properly, so canned food may be necessary instead of dry food.
+Pain and discomfort in their teeth may affect their ability to eat properly, so canned food may be necessary.